tonybolzan/yii-highsoft/README.md

 - "More" option to register highcharts-more.js
 - Unminified javascripts in YII_DEBUG mode
 - No register jQuery dependency on ajax requests
+- Only one script is loaded in multiple highcharts charts on ajax requests
 - MIT License (Except assets)

 ## Example: